yuyaohshimo/awesome-headless-shopify-stores/README.md

 ## Food and Drink

 - [Grass Roots Farmers' Cooperative](https://grassrootscoop.com/) - Grass-fed, pasture-raised beef, chicken, and pork from small-scale farms delivered to your home.
 (Contentful, Handlebars)

+## Other

+- [Baby Registry Babylist](https://www.babylist.com/) - Put anything onto your Baby Registry from any store.
+It's as easy to use as Pinterest.
+Because making your baby registry should be fun!
+(React, Cloudinary)